steveking-gh/brink/README.md

 # brink

-Brink is a domain specific language for general linking and compositing of output files.
+Brink is a domain specific language for linking and compositing of an output file.
 Brink simplifies construction of complex files by managing sizes, offsets and ordering in a readable declarative style.
 Brink was created with flash and other NVM images in mind, but tries to be generally useful.

 ## Examples

+For a source file called my_file.brink:

+    /*
+     * A section defines part of an output.
+     */
     section foo {
-        wrs "Hello World!\n";
+        // wrs writes a quoted string to the output wrs "Hello World!\n";
     }

-    output foo;
+    // An output statement outputs the section output foo;

+Running the command
-Produces a file containing the string above.
+`brink my_file.brink` Produces a file containing the string `Hello World!\n`.

 Brink supports assert expressions for error checking.
+This example verifies that the size of the section is 13 bytes long.

     section bar {
         wrs "Hello World!\n";